I am a Zivver admin

 Do these steps to set up the 2FA exemption for HelloID in Zivver:

-2. Click the Organization Settings tune icon at the bottom left of your screen.
+- Click the room_preferences Organization Settings icon at the bottom left of your browser window.

 You have now successfully set a 2FA exemption for HelloID.
 When users log in via SSO, Zivver will not ask for 2FA.